X-Corporation: Fictional history

 X-Corp was founded by Prof. Charles Xavier, the founder of the X-Men.
 Its purpose is to provide support for "civilian" mutant populations on a global scale in a world where the mutant population was outgrowing the reach of the X-Men.
 X-Corp offices are located in many major cities in every continent, and each office is managed by a former member of the X-Men or one of their satellite teams, such as Sunspot or Domino.
 The worldwide headquarters of the X-Corporation is the X-Mansion.
-X-Corp works with local governments, such as when they took in the superstrong twelve-year-old orphan Molly Hayes on behalf of the Social Services of Los Angeles.
+X-Corp works with local governments, such as when they took in Molly Hayes on behalf of the Social Services of Los Angeles.

 It should not be confused with the X-Corps, a short-lived paramilitary team led by Banshee, which merged with the X-Corporation after its dissolution, most of its members transferring to the Paris branch.

 In the wake of the Decimation of mutantkind, wherein 90-95% of the mutant population was rendered genetically and physically human and thus powerless, several bombings occurred at X-Corporation locales.
 For the safety of those operating the facilities, and to regroup all empowered members, Cyclops ordered the evacuation of all X-Corp offices and the organization appears to be dead.
 With the minimal mutant population and the strict government rules imposed on mutants, the organization would serve no purpose.